dzen-g-neere/8-bit-processor/README.md

-﻿<a name="br1"></a>**Project Organization and Architecture Of Computer**
+# Project "Organization and Architecture Of Computer"

-**Topic:** Design an instruction set for a limited functionality machine having all instructions of 8-bits fixed length only, including opcode and operands.
+### Topic: Design an instruction set for a limited functionality machine having all instructions of 8-bits fixed length only, including opcode and operands.

-**Done by students of IT2-2011 group:**
+### Done by students of IT2-2011 group:

 Evgeniy Kim

 Dmitrii Zalevskii

-**Progress report.**
+## Progress report.

-**Architecture 1**
+### Architecture 1

   At the beginning we created a table in excel in order to make it convenient for us to design an instruction set.
 Next we started to analyze how many commands and memory units we could have in 8-bit architecture.
-First, we decided to have 8 commands and 32 memory units.
-The main reason was to have the opcode described by 3 bits and the remaining 5 bits describing the address of a certain memory unit.
+First, we decided to have 8 (2^3) commands and 32 (2^5) memory units (commands or variables).
+The main reason was to have the opcode described by 3 bits and the remaining 5 bits describing the address of a certain memory unit containing command of the program or variable.
 With that architecture we started to design all commands necessary for our limited functional machine.
-Our first 8 designed commands were LD, MOV, ADD, SUB, AND, OR, NOT and CLR.
+Our first 8 designed commands were LD, MOV, ADD, SUB, AND, OR, NOT and CLR (further down you can see commands dictionary).

-**Architecture 2**
+### Architecture 2

   The second version of the instruction set design has changed significantly.
 We decided to allocate 4 bits to opcode and the remaining 4